tyin363/SMARTJ/CONTRIBUTING.md

 - Actual behavior
 - Any relevant logs or screenshots

+## Improving Documentation

+We are open to any improvements to our current documentation.
+To do so, please create an issue using our [documentation template](https://github.com/SOFTENG310-Team4/SMARTJ/blob/main/.github/ISSUE_TEMPLATE/documentation.md)

 ## Suggesting Features

 We're always looking for ways to improve our project.
-If you have an idea for a feature:
+If you have an idea for a feature you can open an issue using our [feature request template](https://github.com/SOFTENG310-Team4/SMARTJ/blob/main/.github/ISSUE_TEMPLATE/feature-request.md)

-1. Check if the feature has already been suggested or implemented
+_Note: Before you suggest the feature, please ensure that the feature hasn't already been suggested or implemented_
-2. Create a new issue
-3. Provide a clear description of the feature and its benefits

 ## Pull Requests

 We appreciate all pull requests.
 To submit a pull request:

-1. Fork the repository and create your branch from `main`
+1. Fork the repository and create your branch from `main`.<br /> Please make sure that the branch name is descriptive, and describes the intention
 2. If you've added code, add tests that cover your changes
 3. Ensure the test suite passes
-4. Make sure your code follows our style guidelines
+4. Make sure to rebase and update your code from our main repository
-5. Submit the pull request
+5. Submit the pull request using our provided [pull request template](https://github.com/SOFTENG310-Team4/SMARTJ/blob/main/.github/pull_request_template.md)

 After submission, your pull request will be reviewed by maintainers.
 We may suggest changes, improvements, or alternatives.

-## Development Setup

-[Provide instructions on how to set up the development environment and run tests]

 ## Getting Started for Newcomers